Mariners win 9th straight behind Suárez's 3-run home run

 WASHINGTON (AP) — Eugenio Suárez smacked a three-run homer, Chris Flexen pitched six solid innings to win his fourth straight start and the Seattle Mariners got their ninth straight win by beating the Washington Nationals 6-4 on Wednesday in the first game of a day-night doubleheader.

-“We’re winning games a lot of different ways and I think that’s the mark of a really good team,” said Winker, who returned after a six-game suspension for his role in a fight with the Los Angeles Angels on June 26.

-Juan Soto, who was caught in a rundown between third and home on Nelson Cruz’s double to end the seventh, tried to help the Nationals in the ninth inning with a three-run homer off Penn Murfee with two outs to make it 6-4.
-But Paul Sewald retired Cruz for his 11th save.
+Juan Soto tried to help the Nationals in the ninth inning, hitting a three-run homer off Penn Murfee with two outs to make it 6-4, but Paul Sewald retired Nelson Cruz for his 11th save.

-“At the end of the day, it feels more terrible when I hit the ball.
-Because the things that happened on the bases and everything, you can see how close the game (would) be,” said Soto, who now has 18 home runs and a 14-game hitting streak.

-Flexen (6-8) had a 3-0 lead before he threw a pitch and proceeded to give up one run on six hits, while walking two and striking out one.
+Flexen (6-8) gave up a run on six hits, while walking two and striking out one.
 He has a 2.88 ERA over his past seven starts.

-“To get an early lead like that forces you to want to step on the gas even more and stay in the zone,” Flexen said.
-“I just tried to attack and compete and put us in a situation to win.”

 The Nationals, who have lost five straight and 11 of 12, also saw production from Keibert Ruiz, who had a double and a single.